COVER Protocol (COVER) Achieves Market Capitalization of $14.89 Million

-COVER Protocol (CURRENCY:COVER) traded 16.3% lower against the US dollar during the 1-day period ending at 0:00 AM ET on October 10th.
-COVER Protocol has a total market capitalization of $14.89 million and $16.59 million worth of COVER Protocol was traded on exchanges in the last 24 hours.
-During the last seven days, COVER Protocol has traded up 18.4% against the US dollar.
-One COVER Protocol coin can now be bought for approximately $188.07 or 0.00397019 BTC on popular cryptocurrency exchanges.
+COVER Protocol (CURRENCY:COVER) traded down 16.3% against the dollar during the 1-day period ending at 16:00 PM Eastern on October 14th.
+Over the last seven days, COVER Protocol has traded 18.4% higher against the dollar.
+COVER Protocol has a total market capitalization of $14.89 million and approximately $16.59 million worth of COVER Protocol was traded on exchanges in the last day.
+One COVER Protocol coin can currently be purchased for approximately $188.07 or 0.00397019 BTC on popular cryptocurrency exchanges.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.